weixingsun/fc/README.md

-# This project may be considerably dangerous
+# This project may be considerably dangerous, you would need to know UAV and programming
-# If you do not have special domain skills for computer science

 ## Overview